10DLC - Carrier Registration

 3. Transaction Fee

 Some providers include a small administrative fee to process and pass through the required carrier costs.
-This is is a fixed fee.
+This is is a fixed one-time fee.

 Step 5 – Campaign Information